Skip to content

 Verify Logging

-You do not need the UI to confirm that Lerim is logging.
-From the source checkout, inspect the trace tables directly:
+You do not need the UI to confirm that the shared server is reachable:

 Local Run Artifacts